harrycresswell/harry/content/articles/form-data-with-zapier.md

 If you are a developer then you might be familiar with endpoints.
 Webhooks are pretty much the same thing.
 If you have no idea what I’m talking about, don’t worry, it’s really quite straight forward to implement.

 ### Why not use a static form provider instead

 I initially looked into a few different ways to process form data on static sites before deciding to go with Zapier.
 The main two I looked at were FormKeep and Formspree.

-[FormKeep](https://formkeep.com/) looks like a great solution, but it comes at a serious price.
-The cheapest plan is _$59/month for 10 forms_.
+[FormKeep](https://formkeep.com/) looks like a great solution, but it’s not cheap.
 Formkeep might be worth considering for client projects but for a personal website I’d rather keep my costs to a minimum.

 [Formspree](https://formspree.io/) is another great option.
 One I really quite like in fact.
 It’s free and does exactly what we are trying to achieve, it is probably even quicker to implement.
 Although Formspree and our Zapier method are very similar, in the end I choose to go with Zapier for a couple of reasons:

 ### Familiarity

 I kept coming back to Zapier because it’s familiar.
 I already use Zapier for several other automated sequences in my business — for social media, for my email list and a whole bunch of other stuff.
 It’s also super quick and easy to set up automation connecting different apps.

 ### Flexibility